Designorate

 The Failure Mode and Effects Analysis can be categorized based on the target part of the production.
 So, we can categorize the FMEA into the following types:

-– Design FMEA explores the product malfunctions that are related to the materials, form, interface component and engineering.
+• Design FMEA explores product malfunctions related to materials, form, interface components, and engineering.
 These failures may affect factors such as the product life cycle and safety.

 Some added more types to the above list, such as the System FMEA and the Software FMEA.
 However, the above categories can cover all the possible types of Failure Mode and Effects Analysis.